NXX10

 Unfortunately, this syntax is not allowed for void* pointers.
 We do not solve this problem for this paper, but would note that such a fix would be of general interest to make these annotations more useful to a wide variety of functions, especially infallible (impossible to fail) memory and allocation functions.

 If someone wishes to handle an error, they must do so inside of the function and handle it by either aborting or jumping out before the function returns.
 Once the function returns, the program is entirely valid in assuming that the returned pointer is a valid address for the purposes of the VLA.
 Any error reporting or error checking must be done exclusively by the user.
-This is because there is simply no syntax when working with a Variable-Length Array to check for success, as e.g.:
+This is because there is simply no syntax when working with a variable length Array to check for success, as e.g.:

 int main (int argc, char* argv[]) {